reinh/notes/posts/2014-07-25-recommended-reading-material.markdown

 Algebra [@lang2002algebra]
   ~ ![Algebra Cover](/images/lang.jpg)
-    Weighing in at over 900 pages, Lang is somewhere between an graduate-level textbook and some sort of beastiary of algebraic structures.
+    Weighing in at over 900 pages, Lang is somewhere between a graduate-level textbook and some sort of beastiary of algebraic structures.
     Lang introduced a novel pedagogy for algebra that borowed new ways of thinking from category theory and homological algebra,